-Ground control surveys including monumentation, ground survey points (GSPs), and land cover class points were conducted by Gaston Engineering and Surveying, PC (Gaston).
-QSI occupied bases established by Gaston in order to geospatially correct the aircraft positional coordinate data, while Gaston provided ground check points and land cover class points to perform quality assurance checks on final LiDAR data.
+Ground control surveys, including monumentation and ground survey points (GSPs), were conducted to support the airborne acquisition.
+Ground control data were used to geospatially correct the aircraft positional coordinate data and to perform quality assurance checks on final LiDAR data.